Septic Maintenance & Cleaning

 How Often Should You Pump Your Septic Tank?

-The more people in your home, the more wastewater your septic system has to handle.
-A family of five generates significantly more waste than a couple or a single occupant, meaning the tank will fill up much faster.
+The more people in your home, the more household wastewater your septic system must handle.
+A larger family generates more human waste and water usage, filling the tank faster.
+Activities like running multiple washing machines, using a garbage disposal, or frequent showers all increase demand.

 Signs Your Septic Tank Needs Immediate Attention